Fixing sliver polygons in spatial join operations

 2. Morphological Closing

-For polygon-polygon joins, apply a morphological closing operation: a minimal negative buffer followed by a positive buffer.
+For polygon-polygon joins, apply a morphological closing operation: a small negative buffer followed by an equal positive buffer.
 This sequence collapses narrow gaps and thin protrusions without materially altering catchment area or centroid location.

 def morphological_close(gdf: gpd.GeoDataFrame, buffer_dist: float = 0.5) -> gpd.GeoDataFrame: